RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - A territory with a sparse population, mostly consisting of nomadic tribes (Western Sahara Ad Op)
   - Criteria for Statehood - Territory
     - What is the minimum size of a territory in international law?
-    - Must all of a state’s territory be populated?
+    - Must all of a state's territory be populated?
     - Does a territory need to have defined borders?
   - Criteria for Statehood - Government
     - What form of government must a state have?
-      - –‘effective’ see eg Aaland Islands Case
+      - –'effective' see eg Aaland Islands Case
       - –Exceptions?
     - What is the effect of civil war?
   - Criteria for Statehood - Capacity to enter into relations with other states